CHEMMAT 121 : Materials Science

 Ed Discussion (or another forum tool) will be set up to ask and answer questions on course material.

-Lab activities and will complement the lecture content.
+Lab activities will complement the lecture content.

 Health & Safety